-Unique challenges arise when a family owns a business.
+Challenges can arise when a family owns a business.
 Which family member(s) will lead it?
 How will profit distributions be decided?
 How can individuals sell their ownership stakes?
-These issues are best handled in advance and through many discussions.
+These issues can be best handled in advance and through many discussions.
 It may also be helpful to create a family charter (also known as family constitution) to embody some of the answers, and most importantly, the mechanisms to address questions as they arise in the future.
 As challenging or potentially beneficial situations present themselves, having a formal document in place can help facilitate family communications and maintain harmony.

 A Framework for Business Decisions